• About

 Therefore, Alexandra was later asked to come up to the front of the class and start telling her dream again but this time as if it was happening to her right then.
 And as Alexandra was describing bits and pieces of it, the therapist/professor would ask her how/what she was feeling.

-Retelling of Dream in the Present (with therapist as observer)
+Gestalt Dream Work in Action: The Session (with therapist as observer)

 (based on my recall; I did not have this taped)